me10zyl/utools-tabletookit/README.md

 # table-toolkit
-A utools project that use table toolkit
+A utools project that show database(mysql) table DDL and data quickly.

 ## Project Setup